Vintharas/js13k-spaceshooter/README.md

     - extract checking whether an object is viewable to the render method within the scene.
 We no longer need to do it per sprite?
 As I've been doing it
 - Optimize build
   - test closure compiler
+    - this is going to be a pain in the ass
+    - consider loading kontra just by copying file as is to the dist folder and including it as is in the index.html template
+    - setup compressor to just compress everything in dist/
   - test removing all the parts of kontra that I don't need
 - TypeScript
   - use generics for kontra types